YvesCB/dotfiles/README.md

 (10.0.0) at the time of writing this.
 Though the config should work pretty much in its entirety on v0.9 as well.

+## Qtile
+To setup the WLAN widget, make sure that `libiw-dev` is installed on Ubuntu/Debian.
+Then make sure to install `iwlib` with `pip`.

 ### Requirements
 Not much is needed but there is one plugin (hexokinase) that relies on a go compiler being installed.